 What causes Finger Sprain?

 Finger sprains are caused by a physical force to the finger that over-stretches or tears the ligaments in the finger.
-This injury can occur due to a fall on an outstretched hand, or when a ball jams or bends an outstretched finger.
-Finger sprains frequently result from a sports injury, and are most common in these sports:
+This injury can occur due to a fall on an outstretched hand or when a ball jams or bends an outstretched finger.
+This kind of hand trauma often leads to a finger ligament tear.
+Finger sprains frequently result from a sports injury and are most common in these sports:

 • Basketball